 - The Australian Government payment card policy promotes payment cards as the preferred payment mechanism for eligible payments to suppliers for amounts under \$10,000.
 This is subject to the supplier being able to accept payment by credit card.
 Where practicable, payment should be made at the point of sale.
 A tax invoice (receipt) must be provided by the supplier for the payment.
 In this instance, a formal written contract is not required.
-Further guidance on this policy can be found in RMG-416 Facilitating Supplier Payment through Payment Card. - · Payments by credit card rarely require complex contract management processes.
+Further guidance on this policy can be found in RMG-417 Supplier Pay on Time or Pay Interest. - · Payments by credit card rarely require complex contract management processes.